TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-how-it-works.md

 menu:
   main:
     parent: "Environments & Deployments"
-weight: 7
+weight: 1
 aliases:
   - /tyk-cloud/environments-deployments/monitoring/
   - /tyk-cloud/environments-&-deployments/monitoring
 ---

 ### Throughput metric.
-The way that it is calculated is that Tyk Cloud keeps a counter of the total request and response sizes for traffic transferred through a deployment.
+Tyk Cloud keeps a counter of the total request/response sizes for traffic transferred through a deployment.
 We then calculate the difference between the throughput usage at the current time less the throughput at last midnight.
 That way, the throughput metrics that is displayed is the throughput for the current day.

 Not all traffic is included in throughput calculation.
 Only external traffic is charged, whereas internal traffic is not.
 Monitoring service sum-sup traffic between different services: